 We then calculate the phonon band structure of the FE1 state along high-symmetry paths in Brillouin zone (BZ).
-The FE1 state of K$_{2}$ZnBr$_{4}$ belongs to the SG 4, which, according to Table~\ref{table1}, may host Weyl points on the $E$-$A$, $Y$-$C$, $B$-$D$ or $\Gamma$-$Z$ paths owing to accidental band crossings.
-Here, we plot the phonon bands within the frequency range of 1.6 to 2.1 THz, as illustrated in Fig.~\ref{fig3}(a) (the whole spectrum can be found in SM~\cite{sm}).
-One observes that there are indeed two WPs located on the $E$-$A$ and $Y$-$C$ paths, formed by the crossing of two phonon branches No. 14 and No. 15, which are protected by a twofold screw-rotation $\widetilde{C_{2y}}=\left\{ C_{2y}|0\frac{1}{2}0\right\} $.
+The FE1 state of K$_{2}$ZnBr$_{4}$ belongs to the SG 4, which, according to Table~\ref{table1}, may host Weyl points on the $E$-$A$, $Y$-$C$, $B$-$D$, or $\Gamma$-$Z$ paths owing to accidental band crossings.
+Here, we plot the phonon bands within the frequency range of 1.6-2.1 THz, as illustrated in Fig.~\ref{fig3}(a) (the whole spectrum, including temperature and lattice anharmonicity effects, can be found in SM~\cite{sm}).
+One observes that there are indeed two WPs located on the $E$-$A$ and $Y$-$C$ paths, formed by the crossing of two phonon branches No. 14 and No. 15, which are protected by a twofold screw rotation $\widetilde{C_{2y}}=\left\{ C_{2y}|0\frac{1}{2}0\right\} $~\cite{sm}.
 In addition, time-reversal symmetry results in the existence of two additional Weyl points on the opposite paths.
 A careful scan reveals that apart from these four WPs, the 14th and 15th bands do not form any other band degeneracies.
 Thus, the system contains only two pairs of Weyl points, which is the minimal number allowed in nonmagnetic materials.

 The four Weyl points are labeled as $W_{i=1,2,3,4}$, and their distribution in the BZ is shown in Fig.~\ref{fig3}(b), where the red and blue balls represent chiralities of $+1$ and $-1$, respectively~\cite{sm}.
 Moreover, the $k\cdot p$ effective Hamiltonian of the four Weyl points $W_{i=1,2,3,4}$ share an identical form, given by~\cite{sm}